01-edu/public/subjects/java/checkpoints/factory-blueprint/README.md

 You are given an incomplete Factory design pattern implementation with some incorrect parts.
 Complete and fix the class to demonstrate your understanding of how the Factory design pattern works.

-The method `showDetails` should print the class name 'ConcreteProductA' for `ConcreteProductA` and so on.

 ### Expected Classes

 ```java